Chinese Uruguayans

 Chinese Uruguayans are Uruguayan citizens of Chinese ancestry or are Chinese people residing in Uruguay.

 Overview

 The first flow of immigration arrived in 1949, coming from mainland China and Taiwan.
 Nowadays there are some 400 Chinese immigrants in Uruguay, mostly living in Montevideo.
 Their activities include gastronomy, fishing, groceries.

 The 2011 Uruguayan census revealed 226 people who declared China as their country of birth.
 As of 2013, there are 44 Chinese citizens registered in the Uruguayan social security.

 Compared to neighboring Argentina and Brazil, with both nations containing a large population, Chinese immigration is significantly smaller in Uruguay.

-There are a Chinese Uruguayan Association and a Uruguay-China Chamber of Commerce in Montevideo.
+There are a Chinese Uruguayan Association, a Uruguay-China Chamber of Commerce in Montevideo, and a Confucius Institute in Uruguay.

 Some Chinese immigrants teach their language to Uruguayans.